rust-lang/rust/doc/tutorial.md

 # Boxes and pointers

-In contrast to a lot of modern languages, aggregate types like records and enums are _not_ represented as pointers to allocated memory in Rust.
+In contrast to a lot of modern languages, aggregate types like structs and enums are _not_ represented as pointers to allocated memory in Rust.
 They are, as in C and C++, represented directly.
-This means that if you `let x = {x: 1f, y: 1f};`, you are creating a record on the stack.
-If you then copy it into a data structure, the whole record is copied, not just a pointer.
+This means that if you `let x = Point {x: 1f, y: 1f};`, you are creating a struct on the stack.
+If you then copy it into a data structure, the whole struct is copied, not just a pointer.

-For small records like `point`, this is usually more efficient than allocating memory and going through a pointer.
-But for big records, or records with mutable fields, it can be useful to have a single copy on the heap, and refer to that through a pointer.
+For small structs like `Point`, this is usually more efficient than allocating memory and going through a pointer.
+But for big structs, or those with mutable fields, it can be useful to have a single copy on the heap, and refer to that through a pointer.

 Rust supports several types of pointers.
 The safe pointer types are